If You Were a Product, What Would You Be?

 Inspired by Jason Santa Maria’s “If you were a Typeface“, I thought it would be cool if we did a similar rendition but relate it to products?

 So consider this, if you were a product, what sort of product would you be?
-You could just list your favorite product, but it would make more sense to list a product that best describes your personality, tastes or interests etc.
+You could just list your favorite product, but it would make more sense to list a product that best describes your personality, tastes or interests, etc.

-Along the same lines as Jason’s post, perhaps you could also expand the the product description to include some background on the designer who designed the product and any other tit-bits such as the year it was designed or the materials used.
+Along the same lines as Jason’s post, perhaps you could also expand the product description to include some background on the designer who designed the product and any other tit-bits such as the year it was designed or the materials used.

 Let me go first: